 More about Full Circle Retreats

 Each Full Circle Retreats Day is themed around a different creative activity.
-There are currently five for you to choose from, including photography, pottery, floristry and creative writing.
+There are currently five for you to choose from, including photography, , floristry, painting and felting.
+You can book here for my 2020 Full Circle Retreat Creative Writing Day.